Ossus/ansible-couchbase-sync-gateway/README.md

     couchbase_server_admin_port: 8091

 The file `couchbase-sync-gateway.json.j2` is the configuration file the gateway will use when starting, you can provide your own if you so desire.
-Furthermore, the file `couchbase-sync-gateway.js` contains the sync function, you can supply your own to specify your sync function.
+Furthermore, the file `couchbase-sync-gateway.js` contains the sync function, supply your own to specify your sync function.

 Running